-- (a) If an inspection, audit, investigation, or test reveals that the continued operation of a pipeline or LNG facility may pose a severe and imminent risk to public safety, the PSP Chief may consider the pipeline or LNG facility to be a hazardous facility and file a formal compliant with the Commission against the operator of the facility.
-The complaint shall allege facts sufficient to establish the existence of a hazardous facility and to support a HFO issued upon conclusion of a Commission proceeding, or, if justified, a summary HFO pursuant to paragraph (j) of this rule. - (b) A formal complaint by PSP Staff shall be issued, and a hearing shall be conducted in accordance with the Commission's Rules regulating Practice and Procedure and Article 6 of Title 40, C.R.S. - (c) Except as provided in paragraph (j) of this rule, if the Commission finds, after hearing, that a pipeline facility or a LNG facility is hazardous to life or property, the Commission shall issue an order directing the operator to take corrective action.
-Corrective action may include, without limitation, suspension or restriction of the use of the pipeline facility or LNG facility, physical inspection, testing, repair, or replacement. - (d) A pipeline facility or a LNG facility may be found to be a hazardous facility if the pipeline facility or an LNG facility has been constructed or operated with any equipment, material, or technique that is hazardous to life or property. - (e) In making a determination that a pipeline facility or a LNG facility is hazardous to life or property, the following shall be considered, as appropriate: - (I) the characteristics of the pipe used in the pipeline facility or the LNG facility involved, including (without limitation) its age; manufacturer; physical properties, including its
+- (a) If an inspection, audit, investigation, or test reveals that the continued operation of a pipeline or LNG facility may pose a severe and imminent risk to public safety, as determined by current regulation, industry standard, or other relevant objective technical standard, the PSP Chief may consider the pipeline or LNG facility to be a hazardous facility and file a formal complaint with the Commission against the operator of the facility.
+The complaint shall allege facts sufficient to establish the existence of a hazardous facility and to support an HFO issued upon conclusion of a Commission proceeding, or, if justified, a summary HFO pursuant to paragraph (j) of this rule. - (b) A formal complaint by PSP Staff shall be issued, and a hearing shall be conducted in accordance with the Commission's Rules of Practice and Procedure and Article 6 of Title 40, C.R.S. - (c) Except as provided in paragraph (j) of this rule, if the Commission finds, after hearing, that a pipeline facility or a LNG facility is hazardous to life or property, the Commission shall issue an order directing the operator to take corrective action.
+Corrective action may include, without limitation, suspension or restriction of the use of the pipeline facility or LNG facility, physical inspection, testing, repair, or replacement. - (d) In making a determination that a pipeline facility or a LNG facility is hazardous to life or property, the following shall be considered, as appropriate: - (I) the characteristics of the pipe used in the pipeline facility or the LNG facility involved, including (without limitation) its age; manufacturer; physical properties, including its resistance to corrosion and deterioration; and the method of its manufacture, construction or assembly;